lucjones20/ES-synth-starter/README.md

 | CAN_TX_Task (36 iterations)| 60 ms | 0.432 ms | 1.67 | 0.72% |
 | CAN_TX_ISR (36 iterations)| 60 ms | 0.187 ms | 1.67 | 0.312% |
 | Total | _ | _ | _ | 88.295% |

+As we can see, all deadlines are met, even under worst case conditions.
+The worst case would be if all tasks were under their worst conditions, shown above.
+In a 100 milliseconds interval, this would only mean that the CPU is used for 88.295 milliseconds.
+This totals for a 88.295% maximum CPU utilisation under worst case scenarios.
+This shows that even with all the tasks going on top of one another, under worst conditions the CPU is not maximally utilised. sampleISR accounts for 61.6% of the CPU utilisation alone, and the only other tasks or interrupts utilising a significant proportion(>2%) are displayUpdateTask and CAN_RX_Task.

 &nbsp;